hydraulic-software/conveyor/guidebook/docs/configs/os-integration.md

 If users won't directly see your links then a reasonable choice for the URL scheme is your app's `rdns-name`, because that's meant to be globally unique, and only contains characters valid for URL schemes.

+!!! important
-**Important!** This only registers your app for that URL scheme.
+    This only registers your app for that URL scheme.
 You still have to receive and handle open requests from the OS.
 This differs by platform and runtime.
 On macOS the OS delivers the request via your Cocoa app delegate and no work is required for single instance mode.
 On Linux and Windows the request is delivered by executing a new process with the URL as the command line parameter.
     It's up to you to locate the other instance of the app if there is one and relay the request to it.
 For Electron apps this is built in.
 For
     JVM apps you can use a library like [unique4j](https://github.com/prat-man/unique4j) on Windows/Linux and [java.awt.Desktop.setOpenURIHandler](https://docs.oracle.com/en/java/javase/17/docs/api/java.desktop/java/awt/Desktop.html#setOpenURIHandler(java.awt.desktop.OpenURIHandler)) on macOS.

 ## File associations